matthewglassman/GIFtastic/README.md

 # GIFtastic
-Utilizing GIPHY API to create buttons that prepend animated files that can then be paused or animated on click and also a form to create a new button with Title from the text entry form
+Utilizing GIPHY API to create buttons that prepend animated files that can then be paused or animated on click and also a form to create a new button with Title from the text entry form.  https://agile-peak-90481.herokuapp.com/

 # Screen Shots